 - results of the research and their discussion;

-2. The text of the manuscript must be presented according to the generally accepted scheme:
+2. The text of the manuscript should be presented by the generally accepted scheme:

-- title of the article - in bold letters (in the center, the title of the article is given without the use of highly specialized abbreviations; the point at the end of the title is not put);
+- title of the article - in bold letters with no highly specialized abbreviations, no point at the end of the title; with central alignment;

 - surnames and initials of the authors (in the center);